-Note to Students: Please Join us in Speech N52A, N52B, N53, 097 and improve your communication skills in English!
+Note to Students: Please Join us in Communication Studies N52A, N52B, N53, 097 and improve your communication skills in English!
 Read ahead to see what you will learn in these classes:

 "Because of this class, I learned how to feel sure of myself when I speak because I practiced and learned good pronunciation of words."